The Era of Industrialization of AI — and India’s Strategic Opportunity

 Industrial AI demands a different proposition.

-The Union Budget’s long tax holiday for data centre investments signals recognition that AI infrastructure is strategic infrastructure.
+I believe this long-horizon incentive for data centre investments signals the Union Government's recognition that AI infrastructure is strategic infrastructure.
 In the industrial AI era, server farms are as consequential as ports and highways.

 Energy Compatibility